 ON p1.sig = p2.sig and p1.pp < p2.pp

 ORDER BY p1.size DESC

-You can run Windows commands to delete or move objects, create directories etc without leaving Crab.
+You can run shell commands to delete or move objects, create directories etc without leaving Crab.
 Just put an exclamation mark at the start of the line and Crab will send the rest of the line to the shell.